Music therapy: The Bonny Method of Guided Imagery and Music

 To be trained in this method, students are required to be healthcare professionals.
 Some courses are only open to music therapists and mental health professionals.

 Music educator and therapist Helen Lindquist Bonny (1921–2010) developed an approach influenced by humanistic and transpersonal psychological views, known as the Bonny Method of guided imagery in music (BGIM or GIM).
 Guided imagery refers to a technique used in natural and alternative medicine that involves using mental imagery to help with the physiological and psychological ailments of patients.

 The practitioner often suggests a relaxing and focusing image, and through the use of imagination and discussion, they aim to find constructive solutions to manage their problems.
 Bonny applied this psychotherapeutic method to the field of music therapy by using music as the means of guiding the patient to a higher state of consciousness where healing and constructive self-awareness can take place.
 Music is considered a "co-therapist" because of its importance.
 GIM with children can be used in one-on-one or group settings, and involves relaxation techniques, identification and sharing of personal feeling states, and improvisation to discover the self, and foster growth.
 The choice of music is carefully selected for the client based on their musical preferences and the goals of the session.
 The piece is usually classical, and it must reflect the age and attention abilities of the child in length and genre.
 A full explanation of the exercises must be offered at their level of understanding.

-The use of guided imagery with autistic children has been found to decrease stereotypical behaviors and hyperactivity, increase attention and the ability to follow instructions, and increase self-initiated communication, both verbal and non-verbal.